Mobile phone tracking: Network-based positioning

-Data transmission in modern applications
+Data transmission in applications

 For any location-based service to function, the position data calculated by the phone (whether from GPS, Wi-Fi, or the network) must be transmitted to a server.
 The phone's built-in cellular modem sends this telemetry data over the mobile network (e.g., 4G/5G).

 This "phone-as-a-sensor" model is the foundation for many modern on-demand services and is a key part of fleet digitalization.
 Applications for food delivery, courier services, and ride-hailing (like Uber or Lyft) rely on the phone's transmitted location data to function.
 The phone itself acts as the GPS tracking unit for the service's fleet management platform, allowing it to dispatch the nearest driver, provide customers with a real-time track and trace map, and calculate billing.
 The reliability of these services depends on this constant data connection; for example, the shutdown of older 3G networks required many commercial services to ensure their devices were 4G or 5G capable to maintain connectivity.

+Interception

+Law enforcement and intelligence agencies conduct cellphone surveillance by intercepting and collecting data, including location data, with devices and methods including IMSI-catchers, such as the Stingray phone tracker.